brannerchinese/zulip_user_documentation/README.md

 Zulip is a chat app.
 Its most distinctive characteristic is that conversation among a group of people can be divided according to subject “**streams**” and further subdivided into “**topics**”, so much finer-grained conversations are possible than with IRC or other chat tools.

-Most people use currently Zulip on the Web.
-There are also versions for Android/iOS, and for Mac/Linux/Windows, as well as a cross-platform version and a version for Platform 9.
+Most people use Zulip on the Web.
+There are also mobile apps for Android/iOS, and desktop apps for Mac/Linux/Windows, as well as a cross-platform version and a version for Platform 9.
 See https://zulip.tabbott.net/apps for more information.

 One Zulip account, associated with a particular organization, is known as a “**realm**”.